0mega28/CacheCraft/README.md

 - **Design Patterns**: Explore how different design patterns can be applied to enhance caching mechanisms.
 - **Best Practices**: Highlight best practices and common pitfalls in cache design and implementation.

-## Features
-- **Variety of Caches**: Implementations of different types of caches such as in-memory cache, distributed cache, write-through cache, write-back cache, and more.
-- **Design Patterns**: Examples of applying design patterns like Singleton, Factory, Strategy, Decorator, and Proxy in caching scenarios.
-- **Code Examples**: Well-documented code examples in multiple programming languages.
-- **Use Cases**: Real-world use cases and scenarios demonstrating the application of different caching techniques.

 ## Getting Started
 1. **Clone the Repository**:
     ```bash